IBM-Cloud/docs/services/mobilepush/back files/t_cordova_install.md

 ---

-# Enabling Cordova applications to receive push notifications
-{: #cordova_enable}

-Cordova is a platform for building hybrid applications with JavaScript, CSS, and HTML.
-The {{site.data.keyword.mobilepushshort}} supports development of Cordova-based iOS and Android applications.

-Enable Cordova applications to receive push notifications and send push notifications to your devices.

-## Installing the Cordova Push plug-in
+# Installing the Cordova Push plug-in
 {: #cordova_install}

 Install and use the client Push plug-in to further develop your Cordova applications.
 This also installs the Cordova Core plug-in, which initializes your connection to Bluemix.